vikhola/events/README.md

 console.log(emitter.rawListeners('foo'));
 ```

-The returned collection same as its elements are frozen and any attempt to change them will fail, either silently or by throwing a error.
+The returned collection contain frozen elements and any attempt to change them will fail, either silently or by throwing a error.

 ### emitter.listenerCount(eventName)